Installing BizTalk Server 2010 in a Basic Multi-Computer Environment: Install and configure BizTalk Server 2010 machine (Part 7)

 BizTalk Custom configuration screen

-• On Enterprise SSO tab, Create a new SSO system and place the following configurations
+• On the Enterprise SSO tab, create a new SSO system and place the following configurations:

 BizTalk Custom configuration Enterprise SSO tab screen

-• On Enterprise SSO Secret Backup tab, set a secret backup password, password reminder and the location of the SSO backup file
+• On the Enterprise SSO Secret Backup tab, set a secret backup password, password reminder, and the location of the SSO backup file.

 BizTalk Custom configuration Enterprise SSO Secret Backup tab screen